 - This 15-20 minute program will feature the zoo’s Education Team presenting a lesson along with an animal from the zoo’s Ambassador program.
 Viewers can post questions to be answered live during the stream.

 - Live animal cameras will also be available for viewing.
-You can watch the giraffe and bald eagles from 10am – 5pm.
+You can watch the giraffe & zebra and bald & golden eagles from 10am – 5pm.

 Phoenix Arts in Blue Bell